finaldie/auto-news/README.md

 make enable_dags
 ```

+Now, the services are up and running, it will pull sources every hour.

 ## Set up Notion database views
 Go to Notion, and create the database views for different source, e.g. Tweets, Article, Youtube, RSS, etc